uw-madison-cs200/fall19-final-exam-review/UML.md

 ## Examples

-Identify the types of each diagram
+Identify the type of each diagram

 ### Diagram A